iCodeWalker/next-js-food-blog/README.md

     ######## New way of importing in Next.js ########
     import Header from "@/components/header"; ### @ here refers to the root of the project

+## Configuring Dynamic Routes

+    [id] is a special syntax supported by next.js for dynamic routes.

+    we can access the dynamic route value using "params" props params is an object in which key is the  value inside [] and the value is what we recieve in the URL after /blog